 The process of preparing and seeking final adoption of the Neighbourhood Plan is in accordance with the Neighbourhood Plan (General) Regulations 2012 and has been agreed by Bosbury Parish Council.
-The intention of the Parish Council is to submit the Neighbourhood Plan in late 2016 with a view to the Plan being determined as being in general conformity with current legislation in force and therefore ready for Examination in 2017.
+The intention of the Parish Council was to submit the Neighbourhood Plan in late 2016 with a view to the Plan being determined as being in general conformity with current legislation in force and therefore ready for Examination in 2017, however the Chair of the working group moved away.
+In November 2017 a new working group was formed who re-evaluated the plan alongside any comments made by Hereford Council , with the intention of submitting the finalised documents ready for submission in March 2018.